Port Vale F.C.: History

 The official story reported on the club website is that Port Vale F.C. was formed in 1876, following a meeting at Port Vale House, from where the club was supposed to have taken its name.
-However, documented evidence of football from that era is extremely scarce and research by historian Jeff Kent indicated that it was probably formed in 1879 as an offshoot of Porthill Victoria F.C. and took its name from the valley of canal ports where the team played.
+However, documented evidence of football from that era is exceptionally scarce and research by historian Jeff Kent indicated that it was probably formed in 1879 as an offshoot of Porthill Victoria F.C. and took its name from the valley of canal ports where the team played.
 In the club's early days the team played their football at Limekiln Lane, Longport and from 1880 at Westport.
 The club moved to Moorland Road in Burslem in 1884, changing its name to Burslem Port Vale in the process, though stayed in Burslem for just one year before both turning professional and moving to Cobridge to play at the Athletic Ground.
 In 1892, the club were invited to become founder members of the Football League Second Division after proving themselves a strong club in the Midland League.
-They spent 13 seasons in the Second Division either side of a two-season return to the Midland League (1896–97 and 1897–98).
+They spent 13 seasons in the Second Division, either side of a two-season return to the Midland League (1896–97 and 1897–98).

 The club were forced to resign from the league at the end of the 1906–07 season and were subsequently liquidated.
 However, the name of Port Vale was continued after ambitious minor league side Cobridge Church opted to change their name.
-The new club subsequently moved into their new home of the Old Recreation Ground in Hanley in 1912, and returned to the Football League in October 1919, taking over the fixture list of Leeds City in the Second Division, who were forced to disband because of financial irregularities.
+The new club subsequently moved into their new home of the Old Recreation Ground in Hanley in 1912.
+They returned to the Football League in October 1919, taking over the fixture list of Leeds City in the Second Division, who were forced to disband because of financial irregularities.
 Wilf Kirkham made his Vale debut in October 1923, and over the next ten years would score a club record 164 league and cup goals, including a club record 41 goals in the 1926–27 campaign.

 The club were relegated for the first time at the end of the 1928–29 season, going from the Second Division to the Third Division North.
 They came up as champions the following season and in the 1930–31 season were placed fifth in the second tier of English football, their highest ever league finish.
 Vale went to beat Chesterfield by a club record 9–1 margin on 24 September 1932.
-However, after these achievements the club were once again relegated in the 1935–36 season and remained in the third tier until World War II.
+However, after these achievements, the club were once again relegated in the 1935–36 season and remained in the third tier until World War II.